Saitama909/Desn2000-project/Developer Guide.md

 - **RTC Timer**: Both `DISPLAY` and `CONFIG` states use the `RTC` Timer to retrieve the current time.
 It is initialized in `main.c` through the `hrtc` in the `static void MX_RTC_Init(void)` function.
 - **Initial Display Time**: When the timer is first switched on, the default display time is set to the value of `hrtc`.
+- **Clock Motor**: When the hour changes or when the clcok mode is first entered the motor will move corresponding to the hour this is implemented through `void DisplayDateTime()` and `void Motor(int steps)`

 ### Standard Clock Timer
 #### Overview